M2000Interpreter/Environment/utf8/colordialog.frm.utf8.txt

 End If
 End Sub

-Private Sub glist3_ExposeItemMouseMove(Button As Integer, ByVal item As Long, ByVal X As Long, ByVal y As Long) If gList3.EditFlag Then Exit Sub
+Private Sub glist3_ExposeItemMouseMove(Button As Integer, ByVal item As Long, ByVal X As Long, ByVal Y As Long) If gList3.EditFlag Then Exit Sub
     If gList3.list(0) = vbNullString Then
     gList3.BackColor = &H808080